Jackimaru96/React-Front-To-Back/README.md

-# Section 6 - Context API
+## Section 6 - Context API & Deployment

 1. Solves the problem of prop drilling